Last updated on January 7th, 2022

 This is also known as off-chain data.

-For example, Uber app needs Google Maps to track the location of the car and guide the driver to the destination within the app.
+For example, the Uber app needs Google Maps to track the location of the car and guide the driver to the destination within the app.

 This location tracking from Google is a set of data from outside of the Uber app.

 Usually, this process of connecting data is simple since they operate on the same computing system.

 They record data and transmit data in the same way, which makes them compatible to connect data across the platforms.

 However, if Uber was on the blockchain, there is a problem translating the Google Maps data into data that the blockchain can understand.